Cameron says Thatcher made Britain great, others snub her

-LONDON Prime Minister David Cameron delivered an emotional tribute to Margaret Thatcher in parliament on Wednesday, but political opponents boycotted the debate on her legacy, underlining how divisive a figure she remains even in death.

-MPs were recalled from their holidays for the first time for the death of a public figure since Queen Elizabeth's mother died in 2002, reflecting the "Iron Lady's" place in history.
+MPs were recalled from their holidays for the first time for the death of a public figure since the Queen's mother died in 2002, reflecting the "Iron Lady's" place in history.

 Thatcher, who died of a stroke on Monday aged 87, not only won three elections to become Britain's longest-serving prime minister of the 20th century, but also reshaped its politics so fundamentally that her status as Britain's only female premier seems almost incidental.

-"She drew the lines on a political map that we here are still navigating today," said Cameron, wearing a dark suit and tie.
-"She made the political weather, she made history and - let this be her epitaph - she made our country great again."
+"She made the political weather, she made history and - let this be her epitaph - she made our country great again," said Cameron, wearing a dark suit and tie.
+Deputy Prime Minister Nick Clegg said Thatcher "drew the lines on a political map that we here are still navigating today".

 MP after MP from Thatcher's ruling Conservative party stood up in the lower house of parliament's wood-panelled chamber to describe how she had inspired them, many of them drawing parallels with the wartime colossus Winston Churchill.